iamsonukushwaha/tarana/FEATURES.md

+* responsive on all screen sizes or device
 * share particular song with others using share button
 * play random songs by selecting shuffle button
 * play a song in loop/repeat by  selecting repeat button